hsyntes/instamern-api/README.md

 1. Amazon S3

-   Description: Amazon S3 is used for storing and serving user-uploaded images, including post images and profile pictures.
+   Description: Amazon S3 is used for storing and serving user-uploaded images, including post images, story images and profile pictures.

 2. Amazon SES